Abstractors and relational cross-attention: An inductive bias for explicit relational reasoning in Transformers: Relational cross-attention and the abstractor module

 We observe in our experiments that allowing $\sigma_{\mathrm{rel}}$ to be a configurable hyperparameter can lead to performance benefits in some tasks.
 Softmax has the effect of normalizing the relation between a pair of objects $(i,j)$ based on the strength of $i$'s relations with the other objects in the sequence.
 In some tasks this is useful.
 In other tasks, this may mask relevant information, and element-wise activations (e.g., tanh, sigmoid, or linear) may be more appropriate.

-Relational cross-attention implements a type of information bottleneck, which we term the relational bottleneck, wherein the resultant representation encodes only relational information about the object sequence (\Cref{fig:attn_mechanisms}) and does not encode information about the features of individual objects\footnote{The diagonal entries of the relation matrix $R_{ii} = \iprod{\phi(x_i)}{\psi(x_i)}$ encode information about individual objects.
-This can be interpreted as a leakage of non-relational information.
-It's possible to implement a stricter relational bottleneck by masking the diagonal entries of $R$, but we find this to be unnecessary in our experiments.}.
-This enables a branch of the model to focus purely on modeling the relations between objects, yielding greater sample-efficiency in tasks that rely on relational reasoning.
+Relational cross-attention implements a type of information bottleneck, that we call the ``relational bottleneck'', wherein the resultant representation encodes only relational information about the object sequence (\Cref{fig:attn_mechanisms}) and does not encode information about the features of individual objects.
+This enables a branch of the model to focus purely on modeling the relations between objects, yielding greater sample efficiency in tasks that rely on relational reasoning.